mike-zenith/kmstool/README.md

 Before running encrypt / decrypt it parses the input text using regexp (_can be specified using `--regexp`_), then runs the command on it and replaces it back to the original text.
-Command basically calls aws golang sdk with and that is it.
+Command basically calls aws golang sdk and that is it.

 Yes, that simple.